Smoky Roasted Tomato Soup

 RachelCooks.com sometimes provides nutritional information, but these figures should be considered estimates, as they are not calculated by a registered dietitian.
 Please consult a medical professional for any specific nutrition, diet, or allergy advice.

 Husband’s take: He actually never had any of this.
 I took it over to friend who recently had a baby.

-Changes I would make: I went a little crazy with the red pepper flakes.
+Changes I would make: Sometimes I go little crazy with the red pepper flakes.
 Start with just a little, you can always add more!